connervieira/Assassin/README.md

     - The current altitude in meters can be displayed based on data derived from the GPS.
 - Satellite display
     - For diagnostic purposes, Assassin can display the number of satellites that the GPS is currently connected to.
+- Aircraft display
+    - Displays the number of aircraft currently being detected.
+- Attention display
+    - Displays the amount of time spent driving since taking a break.
+- Predator display
+    - Displays the number of license plates detected by V0LT Predator recently.
+- Bluetooth display
+    - Displays the number of nearby Bluetooth devices.

 ### Status Lighting

-Assassin can interface with RGB lights via WLED to provide immersive and attention grabbing alerts while driving.
+Assassin can interface with RGB lights via [WLED](https://kno.wled.ge/) (a third-party project) to provide immersive and attention grabbing alerts while driving.
 When configured as such, these status light alerts allow Assassin to sit in the background, and issue important to the driver in a clean, integrated, OEM-like manner.

 ### Audio Alerts

-Assassin comes bundled with various audio alert terms that are seamless and pleasant while still being distinctive and recognizable.
+Assassin comes bundled with various audio alert samples that are seamless and pleasant while still being distinctive and recognizable.

 ## Philosophy